SebastiaanZ/workshop-python-internals/README.md

 This makes sense if you think about it: If we actually want to perform the operation, we already need to know the two values that the operator is applied to.
-The order in which we visit these operants, left before right, will be important later.
+The order in which we visit these operands, left before right, will be important later.

 ### 3.3.1.
 Compiling CallPipe operators